nunocgoncalves/nft-name-service/README.md

 ### Objective

-Create a community of web3 aficionados for anyone that wants to learn web3 and grow.
+Create a community of web3 aficionados for anyone that wants to learn web3.

 ### Concept

-This dapp allows users to mint a .delta domain as an NFT which gives users access to a community DAO which has access to exclusive content and a weekly newsletter.
+This dapp allows users to mint a .delta domain as an NFT.
+This gives users access to a community DAO which has access to exclusive content and a weekly newsletter.

 ## Roadmap